angelolab/MIBIsualization/README.md

 2. help with the visualization of the several steps of the low level analysis (background subtraction and image cleaning) of the MIBI data.

 The notebooks are particularly useful to visualize the data coming out from the MIBI/O (a.k.a. mibio) analysis software from IONpath or the MIBItracker.
+The notebooks are stored in a clean state, but can be run immediately to obtain meaningful plots that exemplify the usage of the visualization tools, using the data stored in the *sample_data* module.

 ### interface_mibio